 Develop and maintain a comprehensive website that allows residents and businesses to easily access your building electrification information.
 The website should provide information about energy efficiency, electrification opportunities, and other considerations or call to actions.
-This website can be a central point to connect your community with Xcel Energy rebates and programs, and federal and state incentives.
-When implementing a strategy related to maintaining your website, don't forget to create a maintenance schedule to ensure the content is current.
+This website can be a central point to connect your community with Xcel Energy rebates and programs as well as federal and state incentives.
+When implementing a strategy related to maintaining your website, remember to create a maintenance schedule to ensure the content is current.